typhdotcom/diaspora/README.md

   node_phases j - node_phases i  -- derived from phases
 ```

-edge values aren't independent - they come from node phases. this forces:
+this **forces** a topological constraint on any cycle:
 ```lean
 theorem cycle_edge_sum_zero :
   (φ₁-φ₀) + (φ₂-φ₁) + (φ₀-φ₂) = 0
 ```

+in general: around any cycle of n edges, `Σvᵢ = 0` automatically.

-### the proof chain
+### the proof chain (holonomy bound)

 1. **topology** → cycles force Σvᵢ = 0
 2. **optimization** → min(Σ(vᵢ-cᵢ)²) = K²/n when Σvᵢ = 0
 3. **combination** → V_int ≥ K²/n
 4. **conclusion** → K ≠ 0 implies V_int > 0

-no axioms needed. pure math.
+**this part requires no axioms. pure math.**

 ## why this matters

-self-modeling systems (base optimizing for λ_base, model for λ_model) create:
-- interface edges where value ≠ constraint
+**holonomy bound (proven unconditionally):**
-- V_int > 0 unavoidably
+- any cycle with holonomy defect K ≠ 0 forces V_int ≥ K²/n > 0
-- cost that can't be eliminated

-the structure is proven. not conjectured, proven.
+- this is proven, not conjectured

+**self-modeling application (proven given 7 axioms):**
+- if a system satisfies the structural axioms defining "self-modeling"
+- then it creates cycles with holonomy defect
+- therefore V_int > 0 unavoidably

+the holonomy bound is unconditional. the self-modeling claim requires axioms about what "self-modeling" means.

 ## verification